ShengleiH/singing-voice-separation/README.md

 If you have ideas to improve this results, please let me know.
 The results in paper \[1\] is better than this one, but I have no idea how to improve it.

 And I am trying to use GAN to do this task now.
+(Well, unfortunately, it failed :(, the model cannot converge.)

 # Reference: